MarcosSaade/fleet-optimization/README.md

 ## 📋 Overview

 This project implements a **stochastic optimization model** to determine the optimal fleet configuration for my university's transportation service.
-Using **Monte Carlo simulation** and **queueing theory**, the system analyzes different vehicle combinations to minimize operational costs while maintaining acceptable passenger waiting times, based on read data.
+Using **Monte Carlo simulation** and **queueing theory**, the system analyzes different vehicle combinations to minimize operational costs while maintaining acceptable passenger waiting times, based on real data.

 ### Key Features